-The 14 Best Holiday Gifts That Dads Everywhere Will Want
+The 14 Best Holiday Gifts For Dad This Season

 You know the deal: If your wife asks you what you want for the holidays and you say, “I’m good, nothing really,” then you’re going to get boxers.
 Or socks.
 Or the suggestion that “Maybe we don’t do gifts for each other this year?”
 Don’t let that happen — you’ve worked too hard to forfeit your rightful recompense.
-So when she (or anyone really) asks what’s on your holiday wish list, you can now just point at one of these 13 presents and say, “This please.”
+So when she (or anyone really) asks what’s on the holiday gifts for dad wish list, you can now just point at one of these presents and say, “These please.”

 R2-D2 French Press